New Orleans Show.

 of Dr. Edmond Souchon.
 During 1930s Prima worked with Red Nichols, before forming a seven-piece jazz

-with fellow New Orleans musicians Eddie Miller (tenor sax and clarinet) and George Brunies (trombone).
-Prima composed
+fellow New Orleans musicians Eddie Miller (tenor sax and clarinet) and George Brunies (trombone).
+Prima composed "Sing

 quitar), Louis Prima, Peck Kelly, Don (unknown).
 The Inscription reads: "Ropp hitting a few cords for the boys."